Yandex Cloud

 You can restore only a non-sharded cluster from a non-sharded backup.
 From a sharded backup, you can restore a cluster with standard or advanced sharding, no matter what sharding type was used in the original cluster.
 The restored cluster's shards must match the original cluster's shards at the time of creating the backup.

-All cluster data is automatically backed up every day.
+All cluster data is automatically backed up once a day.
 You cannot disable automatic backups.
 However, when creating or editing a cluster, you can set the following parameters for automatic backups:

 • Retention time.

-After a backup is created, it is compressed for storage.
+Once created, a backup is compressed for storage.
 To find out its exact size, request a list of backups.

 Backups are only created on running clusters.
-If not using your Yandex StoreDoc cluster 24/7, look up the settings to make sure the backup is taking place when the cluster is running.
+If not using your Yandex StoreDoc cluster 24/7, check the settings to make sure that backups take place during the cluster's active hours.

 Storing backups in Yandex StoreDoc: